What’s in the Best Interest of the Child?

 - Restricting or prohibiting outdoor play or recess periods during inclement weather.

 Complicating this scenario is the perception, by some educators, that they may be held liable or disciplined if a child is injured while under their supervision.
 This concern is embedded in the duty of care educators have that is described in provincial or territorial education acts (that of a careful and judicious parent or similar to that of a kind, firm and judicious parent (loco parentis) coupled with the perceived standard of care.
-Similarly, educators often believe that that they do not have adequate training in or direction to promote physical activity, and that expected practices limit their ability to promote unstructured play.64 Similarly, within a childcare setting, those workers may prioritize child supervision and safety over their need to be physically active.65 Complicating this concern are: the time needed to prepare children for outdoor environments; and the challenges faced in providing watchful guidance.66 Although these findings are related to the provision of services in childcare centres, similar responses were provided during our interviews of educators.67 As a result, educators’ responsibilities regarding access to recess should be clarified and consistently applied across school board jurisdictions.
+Similarly, educators often believe that that they do not have adequate training in or direction to promote physical activity, and that expected practices limit their ability to promote unstructured play.64 Similarly, within a childcare setting, those practitioners may prioritize child supervision and safety over their need to be physically active.65 Complicating this concern are: the time needed to prepare children for outdoor environments; and the challenges faced in providing watchful guidance.66 Although these findings are related to the provision of services in childcare centres, similar responses were provided during our interviews of educators.67 As a result, educators’ responsibilities regarding access to recess should be clarified and consistently applied across school board jurisdictions.

 Liability and negligence